 Rabbis held forth!
 Shonda!
 They cried as mothers wept and hysterically force fed matzah brei to their children.

 And of course one must applaud the consistency if not the moral flexibility of The Guardian.
-Imagine the steam generating outrage had a conservative rag used the phrase “World Jewry” or “All the Negroes” – oh yes, one can picture the Twitterverse having a melt own; Bill Maher would feast on it for days, The New Yorker would opine about the ill effects of the Age of Trump, and The Guardian would provide a portrait of a transgender teen coping by launching a boycott of said conservative rag.
+Imagine the steam generating outrage had a conservative rag used the phrase “World Jewry” or “All the Negroes” – oh yes, one can picture the Twitterverse having a melt down; Bill Maher would feast on it for days, The New Yorker would opine about the ill effects of the Age of Trump, and The Guardian would provide a portrait of a transgender teen coping with the angst, by launching a boycott of said conservative rag.